daemontus/artefact-aeon-py/README.md

 The runner can operate in three modes:

 1. Interactive: Before each experiment is started, you are prompted to either run it or skip it.
 You can also abort the whole run.
-2. Sequential: Experiments run autonatically one after the other.
+2. Sequential: Experiments run automatically one after the other.
 3. Parallel: Up to `N` (user provided) experiments are executed in parallel (as separate processes).

 For each run, runner creates a new output directory whose name contains the name of the benchmarked python script, model directory, timestamp, and flag whether the run was parallel.
 Additionally, runner compiles a `.csv` file with runtimes for each benchmark, and an aggregated `.csv` file with "instances completed before time".

 Before starting, make sure you have AEON.py installed (`pip install biodivine_aeon`).
 On macOS, you'll also need `gtimeout` (coreutils).
-AEON.py should be fully multiplatform, other tools were only tested on **linux**.
+AEON.py should be fully multiplatform, other tools were only tested on **linux**. `CABEAN` and `iFVS` are provided in the repository.
+Python library `pystablemotifs` must be installed according to instructions provided [here](https://github.com/jcrozum/pystablemotifs).

 Runner invocation: